-Competition law in Portugal is ruled mainly by the Competition Act (approved by Law 19/2012, of 8 May) and is enforced by the Autoridade da Concorrência (the Portuguese Competition Authority – PCA).
+Competition law in Portugal is governed mainly by the Competition Act (approved by Law 19/2012, of 8 May) and is enforced by the Autoridade da Concorrência (the Portuguese Competition Authority – PCA).

 The PCA was created in 2003 as an independent administrative authority, enjoying substantial autonomy from the Government and other state bodies.
 In 2014, new Statutes of the PCA (Decree-Law 125/2014, of 18 August) were approved.
 The PCA’s powers over competition span all sectors of the economy, including those subject to sectoral regulation.

-The Competition Act applies to concentrations that occur in Portuguese territory or that may have an effect on it.
+The Competition Act applies to concentrations that occur in the Portuguese territory or that may have an effect thereon.
 Concentrations in markets subject to sector-specific regulation may involve additional assessment by the relevant regulatory authorities.

 Several pieces of guidance applicable to merger control have been issued by the PCA, namely: guidelines on the simplified procedure; guidelines on remedies; guidelines on the method of setting fines; guidelines on pre-notification; and guidelines on the economic appraisal of horizontal mergers.
-A project of guidelines on the protection of confidential information, was disclosed on 4 May 2017, and subject to public consultation, however it has not yet been formally adopted.
+A project for guidelines on the protection of confidential information (general for the PCA, i.e. not specific for merger control), was disclosed on 4 May 2017, and subject to public consultation, however it has not yet been formally adopted.